MicrosoftDocs/microsoft-academic-services/academic-services/graph/get-started-setup-databricks.md

 1. In the Azure portal, go to the Databricks service that you created, and select **Launch Workspace**.

-2. You're redirected to the Azure Databricks portal.
+1. You're redirected to the Azure Databricks portal.
 From the portal, select **Cluster**.

     ![Databricks on Azure](media/databricks/databricks-on-azure.png "Databricks on Azure")

-3. In the **New cluster** page, provide the values to create a cluster.
+1. In the **New cluster** page, provide the values to create a cluster.

     ![Create Databricks Spark cluster on Azure](media/databricks/create-databricks-spark-cluster.png "Create Databricks Spark cluster on Azure")

-4. Fill in values for the following fields, and accept the default values for the other fields:
+   Fill in values for the following fields, and accept the default values for the other fields:

     * Enter a name for the cluster.

-    * For this article, create a cluster with the **5.1** runtime.

     * Make sure you select the **Terminate after \_\_ minutes of inactivity** check box.
 If the cluster isn't being used, provide a duration (in minutes) to terminate the cluster.